 The same goes for buying a car at a dealer.
 The cost of producing a vehicle is nowhere near $30,000 for a new car.
 You mark the vehicle up above the real value and then get creative with financing.
 As long as your defaults come in below what you expect, then you made a ton of money tricking consumers into paying a premium price.

-No, you didn’t get a great deal if you got a car loan rate below 5%.
-You could’ve bought one used from a private party for at least 25% savings.
+No, you didn’t get a great deal if you got an auto loan rate below 5%.
+You could’ve bought one used from a private party for at least a 25% savings.

 You want to know how to get a free car right?
 If you can sacrifice driving a clunker for two years, the $400 to $500 per month you’d spend on a car lease or purchase can go into a savings account instead.
 At the end of the two years, you’ll have enough to pay cash for a very nice car the way I’ve outlined below.

-Two years of sacrifice for a new car that you’ll be able to drive for 7 to 10 years is pretty cool.
+Two years of sacrifice for a new car that you’ll be able to drive for seven to 10 years is pretty cool.
 Here are the steps.

 - Select “owner” only.
 You don’t want results from dealers polluting the results because you won’t find deals that are as good.